 Chapter Summary

-The purpose of this chapter is to inform the completion of the operating expenditure worksheets by each TO and the SO.
+The purpose of this chapter is to inform the completion of the operating expenditure worksheets by each TO and NGESO.
 This is to enable Ofgem to effectively monitor the performance of the companies in relation to their business plans and operating expenditure baselines set in the Final Proposals.

 Introduction